Yankees hit 3 HRs, hold off Braves 5-4 for 11th straight win

 Clay Holmes (2-0), the third of six Yankees relievers, earned the win with a scoreless inning.

 Atlanta’s Joc Pederson was ejected by plate umpire Chris Conroy after striking out on an inside pitch to end the fourth with runners on first and second.
 Pederson fell to the ground and then argued he was hit on his hand by Heaney’s pitch.
-Conroy held firm after conferring with third-base umpire Bill Welke.

 The Braves fell to 6-14 in interleague games, including a 1-9 record in Atlanta.